milkybonestudio/yomu/README.md

  &nbsp;&nbsp;A short introduction of how to read the code:

- The code has 5 main assemblyes:
+ The code has 5 main assemblies:
  - Development : Manipulating files into final compact form + testing ** DON`T EXIST IN BUILD
  - Main : Can control everything + have the only Update function of the entire code
  - Jogo : The game itself => need to load stuff